felipecembranelli/video-summary-api/Readme.md

 ### Configuration (run full API)

-Configure your MongoDB connection string in `appsettings.json`:
+If you want to run the API, you will need a MongoDB database:

 - [MongoDB](https://www.mongodb.com/try/download/community)

+Then, configure your MongoDB connection string in `appsettings.json`:

 ```
 { "ConnectionStrings": { "MongoDb": "mongodb://localhost:27017/yourdatabase" } }